jamesobrooks/reactjs.org/content/tutorial/tutorial.md

   }
 ```

-The double negation in the if condition, `(!!squares[i])`, returns true if the value of `squares[i]` is truthy.
+The if condition, `(squares[i])`, returns true if the value of `squares[i]` is truthy.
 So we will take no action unless the value is `null`.
 For this example it is enough to state that `null` is falsy, and `X` or `O` are truthy; but if you'd like to learn more about thruthiness, you can do so by reading the [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) entry in MDN's glossary.

 **[View the full code at this point](https://codepen.io/jamesobrooks/pen/mdxvzWo?editors=0010)**